GDRomaine/covid_19_vax/README.md

 motivation behind the project is to showcase my ability to create interactive data visualizations.

-I deployed the dashboard via Heroku -- <a href='https://covid-19-vax.herokuapp.com/' target='_blank'>covid-19-vax.herokuapp.com</a>.
+I deployed the dashboard via Heroku -- [covid-19-vax.herokuapp.com](https://covid-19-vax.herokuapp.com/).
 Please feel free to experiment with the country and statistic selections.
 You can also zoom into the graph by clicking and dragging to make a selection :)